GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Success Criteria

 To validate this challenge, you must demonstrate the following:

-- Show the DDL used to create the local tables in AlloyDB.
 - Provide a screenshot of AlloyDB Studio showing the local tables populated with synced data from BigQuery.

 ---